The Sweetness of Subtraction

 This white, pristine liquid is the liquid infrastructure of Japanese Shinto rites.
 Served at the cold thresholds of shrines during winter festivals and Hanamatsuri (Flower Festivals), it is an ancient sacrament.

 To drink warm amazake in the freezing air of a sacred forest is to partake in the raw vital force of inadama (the soul of rice).
-It is a sensory reboot—restoring our bodies to their natural, pristine state of zero-point clarity.
+It is a sensory reboot—restoring our bodies to their natural, pristine state of zero-point clarity, aligning our internal frequencies with the sacred cycles of the Shinto-Buddhist soil.

 Act II: Mirin